WinVector/wrapr/extras/MacrosInR.md

 -   "<code>bquote()</code> provides a limited form of quasiquotation" (what the deficiency is does not appear to be discussed in the text).
 -   "<code>bquote()</code> is a neat function, but is not used by any other function in base R."

+`bquote()` is particularly relevant, as it could have been used to implemented a quasiquotation version of `dplyr 0.5.0` in under 100 lines of code.
+We have an article demonstrating this [here](https://github.com/WinVector/seplyr/blob/master/extras/bquote_dplyr0.5.0.md).

-Let's directly establish some context before working `rlang` examples.
+Let's directly establish some more context before working `rlang` examples.

 The `rlang` package is an evolution of `R`-formula style semantics (as is also [the `lazyeval` package](https://github.com/r-lib/rlang/commit/cc0c497155a8da6adc43a38ac4020c2cc9bb9491#diff-04c6e90faac2675aa89e2176d2eec7d8)).
 So some known issues with `formula` remain relevant: